 “The very first thing, I would think, is that parental involvement in the school is very crucial,” she says.
 Parents should monitor their child’s academic progress regularly, know what they’re doing for homework and contact the teacher to discuss any difficulties they run into, she says.

-And if parents don't understand the homework or how to help their child, teachers can help them, too.
-In the past, Pitts says she's come in early to assist parents, and has even recorded her lessons to send home, so parents can follow along.
+And if parents don’t understand the homework or how to help their child, teachers can help them, too.
+Or you can even consider sending your child to a tutoring center right here in southeast Michigan.
+In the past, Pitts says she’s come in early to assist parents, and has even recorded her lessons to send home, so parents can follow along.

 Reading readiness in elementary school is a major takeaway, so Pitts recommends parents go over sounds and letters.
 Even if you don’t have a book at home, make index cards or write words on paper to make your own book so kids can practice word recognition – or have them read ingredients on a can of food.